lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 Recall that each face gets coordinates and a link to an image.
-To map a face to a different image, simply select that face (or faces) and use the UV/Image Editor window Image}} menu to :guilabel:`Replace` the current image with an existing file (such as a JPG or PNG file).
+To map a face to a different image, simply select that face (or faces) and use the UV/Image Editor window Image}} menu to *Replace* the current image with an existing file (such as a JPG or PNG file).